-Nothing in this Compact expands, modifies or impairs the civil or criminal jurisdiction of the State, local law enforcement agencies and state courts under

-Public Law 280 (18 U.S.C. § 1162; 28 U.S.C. § 1360) or IGRA, or impairs the criminal jurisdiction of the Tribe pursuant to Pub.
-L. No. 113-4, 127 Stat.
-54 (2013) to the extent applicable.
-Except as provided below, all State and local law enforcement agencies and state courts shall exercise jurisdiction to enforce the State's criminal laws on the Tribe's Indian lands, including the Gaming Facility and all related structures, in the same manner and to the same extent, and subject to the same restraints and limitations, imposed by the laws of the State and the United States, as is exercised by State and local law enforcement agencies and state courts elsewhere in the state.
-The Tribe hereby consents to such criminal jurisdiction; however, notwithstanding any other provision of this Compact or applicable law, no Gaming Activity conducted by the Tribe pursuant to this Compact may be deemed to be a civil or criminal violation of any law of the State.
-Except for Gaming Activity conducted pursuant to this Compact, criminal jurisdiction to enforce State gambling laws on the Tribe's Indian lands, and to adjudicate alleged violations thereof, is hereby transferred to the State pursuant to 18 U.S.C. § 1166(d).
+Nothing in this Compact expands, modifies, or impairs the civil or criminal jurisdiction of the State, local law enforcement agencies and state courts under Public Law 280 (18 U.S.C. § 1162; 28 U.S.C. § 1360) or IGRA.
+Except as provided below, all state and local law enforcement agencies and state courts shall exercise jurisdiction to enforce the State's criminal laws on the Tribe's Indian lands, including the Gaming Facility and all related structures, in the same manner and to the same extent, and subject to the same restraints and limitations imposed by the laws of the State and the United States, as is exercised by state and local law enforcement agencies and state courts elsewhere in the state.
+The Tribe hereby consents to such criminal jurisdiction.
+However, no Gaming Activity conducted by the Tribe pursuant to this Compact may be deemed to be a civil or criminal violation of any law of the State.
+Except for such Gaming Activity conducted pursuant to this Compact, criminal jurisdiction to enforce state gambling laws on the Tribe's Indian lands, and to adjudicate alleged violations thereof, is hereby transferred to the State pursuant to 18 U.S.C. § 1166(d).